-In December 2020, the District Council re-tendered for a two-year agreement with neighbouring authority Tandridge District Council in Surrey to manage their parking restrictions.
-This tender runs from April 2021 until March 2023.
+The District Council also has a two-year agreement with neighbouring authority Tandridge District Council in Surrey to manage their parking restrictions.
+This runs from April 2021 until March 2023.

 Legislation

 The Road Traffic Act 1991 (RTA 91) - The RTA 91 brought in the Decriminalisation of Parking Offences which made a number of changes to traffic law and enabled local authorities to take responsibility in respect of parking offences and enforcement.
 The act allowed local authorities to carry out enforcement rather than the Police.